-Number of issues in the RWE project HES Upper Drina, says Euro-region Drina NGO chairman23.
-November 2012. / SEE Energy News
+Number of issues in the RWE project HES Upper Drina, says Euro-region Drina NGO chairman, SEE Energy News

 President of the Euro-region Drina Zdravko Krsmanovic sent a letter to MPs of the National Assembly of Republic Srpska, and to several addresses in Bosnia-Herzegovina, Serbia and Montenegro, which points to a number of shortcomings in the decision of the RS Government on the selection of a strategic partner, the German company RWE, for the projects “Upper Drina hydro energy system.”